coado/blog/articles/algorithmic-stablecoins.md

 <Image src='/images/algorithmic-stablecoins/chart3.png' alt='Volatility of the UST stablecoin' width="800" height="400" />

 As we can conclude from the chart above, the algorithm does a pretty good job.

+## Fractional stablecoins

+Fractional stablecoins are both `collaterally-backed` and `algorithmically modified`.
+Tokens are less than 100% collateralized with other stablecoins like USDC, so in other words, there could be more coins than fiat-baked tokens.
+It improves the efficiency as long as the algorithm stabilizes the price of the token.
+The program works alike to seigniorage tokens, so the algorithm burns or mints a second token and encourages users to sell and buy tokens which cause price stabilization.